pmbechard/pmbechard/README.md

 <br>
 <h2 align="center">Introduction</h2>

-My name is Peyton Bechard and I am a self-taught developer with about 2 years of experience.
-I'm currently looking to make the transition from CS education to a software developer role.
-Have a look through my repositories and feel free to reach out if you want to discuss anything that you see here.
+My name is Peyton Bechard and I am a self-taught developer with 2 YOE.
+Currently looking for a remote position.

 <br>
 <div align="center">